robertmartin8/MachineLearningStocks/README.md

 ## Backtesting

-Backetesting is arguably the most important part of any quantitative strategy: you must have some way of testing the performance of your algorithm before you live trade it.
+Backtesting is arguably the most important part of any quantitative strategy: you must have some way of testing the performance of your algorithm before you live trade it.

 Despite its importance, I originally did not want to include backtesting code in this repository.
 The reasons were as follows: